AndreyErokhin/transfer-service/README.md

 The example of the configuration file is in the ${project-directory}/src/main/resources/config.yml.

 After that server should start and you should be able to access the service on your localhost.

+The initial accounts can be added through the configuration file or through the Accounts API.